Pass/Fail Option Notice

 PC Scholarships

 Presbyterian College is proud to help you achieve your goals by awarding a variety of scholarships.
-ALL students are considered for merit scholarships automatically with the submission of their PC Application for Admission.
+All students are considered for merit scholarships automatically with the submission of their PC Application for Admission.
 Below are examples of what you may receive or additional aid you may apply to receive.
+For more details regarding PC scholarships, please see the Financial Aid Handbook.

 Full-Ride Scholarship Opportunities

-Service Entrepreneurship Scholarship: If you’re interested in service entrepreneurship and are attending college for the first time as an undergraduate student, you may submit your proposal online at Service Entrepreneurship Scholarship Competition.
-The deadline is December 1st of your senior year.
+The Service Entrepreneurship Scholarship Competition is intended for students interested in social entrepreneurship and are attending college for the first time as undergraduate students.
 There are multiple scholarship recipients.
 First place covers the full cost of tuition, fees, room, and board and is renewable for up to four years of undergraduate study at PC.
 Runners-up and honorable mentions also receive scholarships.
 These scholarships are not combined with other merit scholarships.
+The deadline has passed for high school seniors who will enter college in Fall 2024.

 Promise Scholarships